-I am an MA student in Political Science at the University of Toronto.
+I am a PhD student in Political Science at the University of Toronto.
 My research interests include International Relations, Canadian Politics and Public Policy, with a focus on the politics of trade agreements and sanctions.
-I have a Master of Arts in Political Science from the University of Toronto, a Master of Science in Statistics from the Catholic University of Chile and an Engineering degree from the University of Chile.
+I have a Master of Arts in Political Science from the University of Toronto, a Master of Science in Statistics from the Catholic University of Chile, and an Engineering degree from the University of Chile.
 I can provide my CV (academic/professional) upon request.
 You can reach me at firstname.lastname@example.org (please remove the +removethis).

 Because of the quantitative nature of my research, I have developed a strong interest in data science and programming.
 You can check my GitHub profile, where I have organized my open source projects, most of them are related to gravity estimation besides data wrangling with R and data visualization with Shiny.
 This is detailed in the Open Source section.

 I also have a blog where I organize different notes, such as Creating LaTeX figures with Inkscape, A Crash Course on PostgreSQL for R Users, and A step by step guide to write an R package that uses C++ code (Ubuntu).